ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 ## The Requirements
 - The usage of the stairways is measured and the results should be visualized on large screens in the towers.
-- These screens should have a qr-code so that employees can easily visit the application on their mobile devices.
+- These screens should have a QR code so that employees can easily visit the application on their mobile devices.
 - When visiting the website, they should be able to click on the results to get a more detailed view of the data.
-- The frontend application should be available in dutch and french and the dashboard should switch between these languages every minute when viewing it on the large screens.
+- The frontend application should be available in Dutch and French and the dashboard should switch between these languages every minute when viewing it on the large screens.
 - Admins should be able to manage locations (towers) and chart timespans.
-- It should have an info page with some information about the project and it's purpose.
+- It should have an info page with some information about the project and its purpose.

 So technically this translates to build an application that:
  - Has an endpoint to receive logs from the MyThings Application,
- - Stores the data to it's own database,
+ - Stores the data to its own database,
  - Show the data in charts that have multiple layers to see more/less details,
  - Shows the ratio of the results per tower,
  - The frontend dashboard data has to reload automatically (since it is shown on some big screens @ Proximus),
  - Add multi-language (automatically switch languages when viewing on tower's large screens),
  - Is performant (able to handle many logs coming in and calculate the data to be displayed in the graphs),
- - CRUD's for managing timespans and locations,
+ - CRUDs for managing timespans and locations,
  - Use the timespans / locations when displaying data.

-Oh, and did we mention we were only given 4 weeks to complete this mission...
+Oh, and did we mention we were only given four weeks to complete this mission...

 ## The Ingredients